apache/cassandra-java-driver/manual/statements/built/README.md

 ### Inserting data

-Insertion of data is straightforward--you specify the target table in call to `insertInto`, and then provide values to insert either by chaining several calls to the `value` function, or by using the `values` function and passing lists or arrays of column names and their corresponding values.
+Insertion of data is straightforward--you specify the target table in a call to `insertInto`, and then provide values to insert either by chaining several calls to the `value` function, or by using the `values` function and passing lists or arrays of column names and their corresponding values.
 The following 2 examples are equivalent: